AnalyticsByJoy/Northwind-Traders-Sales-BI-Dashboard/README.md

 5. **How is the sales team performing individually and collectively?**
 The sales team delivered strong collective growth, but performance was highly concentrated.
 Top performers (Margaret Peacock, Janet Leverling) significantly outperformed others, highlighting both the strength of key individuals and the risk of over-reliance on a few star salespeople.
+---

+## Challenges & Business Limitations
+While the dashboard provides strong insights, several important limitations and challenges were encountered:

+- **Limited Time Span**: The dataset only covers approximately 23 months (July 2013 – May 2015), making long-term trend analysis difficult and YoY comparisons less robust.
+- **Stagnant Customer Base**: Only 91 unique customers across three years with no meaningful growth.
+This indicates heavy reliance on a small number of clients.
+- **Product Portfolio Risk*8: 85% of revenue comes from discontinued products.
+This represents a significant supply chain and revenue sustainability risk.
+- **Data Gaps**: Some months have incomplete data, and there is no Cost of Goods Sold (COGS) information, limiting true profitability analysis.
+- **Freight Cost Pressure**: Shipping costs grew faster than revenue, but without carrier contract details or distance data, root causes are difficult to pinpoint.
+- **Customer & Product Concentration**: A few customers (QUICK-Stop, Ernst Handel, Save-a-lot Markets) and products (especially Côte de Blaye) dominate revenue.

+These limitations highlight that while top-line growth looks impressive, the underlying business model has structural vulnerabilities.

+---
+## Business Recommendations
+Based on the analysis, here are prioritized recommendations for Northwind Traders leadership:
+### High Priority
+1. **Product Portfolio Transformation**
+Develop a clear roadmap to reduce dependency on discontinued products.
+Focus on scaling active products in high-performing categories (Beverages and Dairy).
+2. **Freight Cost Optimization**
+Conduct a detailed review of shipping partners.
+Shift more volume to cost-efficient shippers (e.g., Speedy Express) and negotiate better rates with high-volume partners.
+3. **Customer Acquisition Strategy**
+Reduce concentration risk by targeting new customers, especially in high-potential markets like Germany and the USA.

+### Medium Priority
+4. **Seasonal Planning**
+Leverage the strong April and Q4 peaks.
+Prepare targeted promotions and inventory for these periods, while running campaigns to lift performance in the weak May–September window.
+5. **Sales Team Development**
+Study and replicate best practices from top performers (Margaret Peacock and Janet Leverling) across the rest of the team.
+6. **Discount Strategy Review**
+Continue monitoring discount rates in high-volume categories to ensure they drive profitable volume rather than just revenue.